Chirag-v09/Human-Activity-Recognition/README.md

-# Video-Classification
+# Human Activity Recognition
-Video Classification on Dataset UCF 11
+Human Activity Recognition on Dataset UCF 11

 Classification is done on 11 categories using Transfer Learning using pre-trained model VGG16 224 resolution trained on an imagenet dataset of 1000 categories.